Making Learning Irresistible!

 At St Mark’s Primary School we believe that all our children have the right to a broad, balanced and diverse curriculum that is engaging, relevant and rooted in the unique context of our school and vision - drawing on its culture, heritage and community.
 This will equip them with the key skills and knowledge needed in order for them to flourish and to achieve their full potential.
 All staff are continually developing the curriculum that we provide for our children to ensure we are preparing them for the next stage of their education and for later life, enabling children to nurture and begin to fulfil their hopes and aspirations.

-It is our belief that children should be provided with opportunities to develop fully their own particular talents and abilities and acquire a wide range of skills in a caring, secure and well-ordered environment.
-We aim to foster the best possible development of each child emotionally, academically, physically, socially and spiritually, considering their own unique abilities and aptitudes.
+We aim to foster the best possible development of each child emotionally, academically, physically, socially and spiritually, considering their own unique abilities and aptitudes, allowing them to acquire a wide range of skills in a caring, secure and well-ordered environment.
 Children’s positive behaviours are underpinned by the school’s core Christian values: Hope, Honesty, Friendship, Forgiveness and Perseverance.